UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 8

 VÄVERSUNDA BERRY ORCHARD is located

-south of Vadstena between Omberg and lake
+south of Vadstena, between Omberg and Lake

 Tåkern.
-It started as an “after retirement project” by
+It began as an “after-retirement project”

-Inger Bjugård and Tor Nyberg, now in their eighties, and has since blossomed into a business with
+eighties, and has since blossomed into a business

 experience from agroforestry planting projects in